 This learning seminar requires active listening and participation in dialogue about race and privilege.
 Students gain greater cultural self-awareness and demonstrate perspective-taking.
 Students will pose more complex questions about ethnic, racial, and other communities outside their own experience.
+This course is cross-listed with WS100.

 An introduction to the field of physical anthropology.
 The course begins with a historical overview of evolutionary theory and its impact.
 The human skeleton, primate behavior, the fossil record and contemporary debates within physical anthropology are explored.
 The course also examines the politics of race and popular culture as they pertain to physical anthropology.